jhgille2/SoybaseData/README.md

 A table to convert the names of SNPs on the beadchip to dbSNP ids.

 **PI_to_common_name_conversion.csv**
 PI numbers to common names from GRIN for many soybean accessions.
 File downloaded from [here](https://www.soybase.org/tools/gcvit/)

+**snp_ab_conversion_6k.csv**
+A table to convert SNP genotypes from the BARCSoySNP6K chip between forward and AB format.